dtonhofer/prolog_notes/swipl_notes/about_term_analysis_and_construction/README.md

-# Predicates for Analyzing/Constructing a Term
+# Predicates for analyzing/constructing terms

 ## Vocabulary

-- *Analyzing/Constructing* a term or
+- *analyzing/constructing* a term or
-- *Disassembling/Assembling* a term or maybe
+   - *disassembling/assembling* a term or maybe
-- *Decomposing/Composing* a term
+   - *decomposing/composing* a term
-- Is seem to gravitate towards *Analyzing/Assembling*.
-OK!
 - In Clojure there is also ["Destructuring"](https://clojure.org/guides/destructuring), which is pattern-matching a term and disassembling it into parts like one-way unification.
 In Prolog this would by copy_term, followed by unification.
   - This is also how calls work in [Erlang](https://en.wikipedia.org/wiki/Erlang_(programming_language))